Find Out How Your Money Is Helping Others

 We are committed to funding further breakthroughs in this underfunded area of research.
 As a member of the AMRC, all of our grants are carefully selected following a rigorous, competitive process of independent and accredited peer review.
 This ensures that we are funding world-class research with the greatest chance of leading to further advances in this field.

 Another benefit of this peer review system is that our funding goes further.
 For every £1 we spend, the institution is eligible for an extra 28p from the government through the Charity Research Support Fund.
 Furthermore, for this programme grant, applicants were only eligible to apply if they also obtained matched funding, therefore, further increasing the impact of this investment.
 Therefore, for every £1 you invest with us, approximately £2.28 of new funding will be directed into brain tumour research – more than doubling the impact of your investment.
 We have a track record of co-funding with charities of different sizes and welcome the opportunity to share with you this unique research.”

 Find out more about the work of the Brain Tumour Charity here:

 We invested £90,000 towards the Katy Holmes Research Fellow which is a 3 year project into paediatric brain tumours at the Children’s Brain Tumour Research Centre.
 This will be looking at relatively new medicines and how they switch on and off DNA in the brain stem.
 They will look at how best to get medicines to the brain stem across the brain blood barrier and how these medicines work specifically in blocking DNA changes and responding to them.
 Dr Lisethe Meijer is carrying out this research.
 Drug delivery and getting the right drugs to the brain stem where DIPG tumours evolve are the key areas of focus.

-As of March 2015 we have invested £90,000 into this project.
+We invested £90,000 into this project.
 There are no further payments to make.